1. Can you tell me what is angular 2 is?

 You use somethingChanged.emit(value) method in order to emit the event.
 This can be done in the setter when the value is being changed within the class.
 This event emit may be subscribed by any of the components of the modules through the use of the subscribe approach. myObj.somethingChanged. subscribe(val) => this.myLocalMethod(val));

-25. How does one optimize the Angular 2 application for the purpose of better performance?
+25. How would an engineer optimize an Angular 2 application for performance?

 Optimization is dependent on the size and the type of the application and other factors.
 Though in general, there should be consideration for a number of points during the optimization of the Angular 2 application.